 Signposting Guide for GPs

-Refer patient to NHS Hearing Service UNLESS YES is answered to history of any of the following then refer to Secondary Care Services:
+Refer patient to NHS Hearing Service (AQP) UNLESS YES is answered to history of any of the following then refer to Secondary Care Services:

 - Persistent pain affecting either ear (defined as earache lasting more than 7 days in the past 90 days before appointment)